JeffreyZhuang/Autopilot-documentation/STATE_MACHINE.md

 # State Machine

 The state is stored in Autopilot/plane.h (Plane::system_mode, Plane::flight_mode, Plane::manual_mode).
 The state transitions can be found in Autopilot/Modules/Commander/commander.cpp.
-In each of the individual modules, there is a switch statement in the update function that determines what to execute depending on the plane's state.
+Each of the individual modules has an update function with a switch statement that determines what to execute depending on the plane's state.
 The update functions get called every loop iteration as seen in Autopilot/autopilot.cpp (Autopilot::main_task()).

 **System Modes**
 - **CONFIG:** Waits for parameters and waypoints to be loaded before switching system mode to BOOT.
 Nothing else gets executed.